Jungholz: History

 On 24 June 1342, Hermann Häselin, a farmer from Wertach in Germany, sold the area to Heinz Lochpyler, an Austrian taxman from nearby Tannheim.
 The buyer had the area incorporated with his other possession of Tyrol.
 In the Bavarian–Austrian border treaty of 1844 Jungholz went to Austria.
 Its customs union with Germany dates to a Treaty signed in 1868.

+In 1938 following the German takeover of Austria, Jungholz and the similarly isolated Kleinwalsertal were annexed to Gau Swabia in Bavaria, though returned to Austria after the end of WWII.